qmogh/qmogh.github.io/README.md

-My first website, made thanks to Hack Club and many others.
+My personal website, made with html and js.